gokulp01/ros2-ublox-zedf9p/README.md

 3. Modify this README file and add the parameter name and description in the appropriate section.
 State whether there is a default value or if the parameter is required.
 4. Modify one of the sample `.yaml` configuration files in `ublox_gps/config` to include the parameter or add a new sample `.yaml` for your device.

-# Known Issues

-## Unimplemented / Untested Devices

-`TimProduct` and `FtsProduct` are currently unimplemented skeleton classes. `AdrUdrProduct` is implemented, with the exception of `initializeRosDiagnostics()` and has not been tested on hardware.

-`UbloxFirmware7` has not been properly tested on a device with firmware version 7. `UbloxFirmware6` has been tested on a device with firmware version 8, but not with firmware version 6.

 ## Debugging

 For debugging messages set the debug parameter to > 0.
 The range for debug is 0-4.
 At level 1 it prints configuration messages and checksum errors, at level 2 it also prints ACK/NACK messages and sent messages.
 At level 3 it prints the received bytes being decoded by a specific message reader.
 At level 4 it prints the incoming buffer before it is split by message header.

-## Troubleshooting

-1. Why can't the ublox_gps node open my device, even though I have correctly specified the path in `/dev`?
-* Make sure you are the owner of the device, or a member of `dialout` group.

 # Links
 Consult the [official protocol spec](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf) for details on packets supported by u-blox devices.